Arapesh languages

 The Arapesh languages are several closely related Torricelli languages of the 32,000 Arapesh people of Papua New Guinea.
 They are spoken in eastern Sandaun Province and northern East Sepik Province, Papua New Guinea.

 The Arapesh languages are among the better-studied of Papuan languages and are most distinctive in their gender systems, which contain up to thirteen genders (noun classes) with noun-phrase concordance.
 Mufian, for example, has 17 noun classes for count nouns plus two extra noun classes, i.e. proper names and place names.
 (See that article for examples.)

 Phonology

 The most notable feature of the Arapesh phoneme inventory is the use of labialization as a contrastive device.

 Consonants

 Vowels

-Arapesh syllables have the structure (C)V(V)(C), though in monosyllables there is a requirement that the coda be filled.
+Arapesh syllables have the structure (C)V(V)(C), though monosyllables always contain coda consonants.

-Normally either of the higher central vowels (ɨ, ə) is inserted to break up consonant clusters in the middle of words.
+Higher central vowels /ɨ ə/ sometimes break up consonant clusters in the middle of words.

 Pronouns

 Pronouns in Arapesh and other related Torricelli languages: